Budibase/website/content/healthcare/templates/hospital-discharge-form-template/index.md

 Choose self-hosting or Budibase cloud for your hospital discharge forms.
 Deploy Budibase tools to your own infrastructure, using Kubernetes, Docker, Docker Compose, Digital Ocean, and more.

 We give our users complete control over how they deploy and host their tools.
-Use Budibase tools as web applications, [internal tools](https://budibase.com/internal-tools), mobile apps, and more.
+Use Budibase to build web applications, [internal tools](https://budibase.com/internal-tools), mobile-friendly apps, and more.

 ### External data support